jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

     } KeyShareEntryPQC

 </artwork></figure>

+Note: An additional algorithm is included in the above case statements, "rlcel5", since it also has a large public key beyond the 65,535 Byte limit.
+See Section 6 for more information discussing this RLCE algorithm.

 This is then applied to the existing KeyShareClientHello structure, which originates from [RFC8446], that now contains an additional field for KeyShareEntryPQC: